U.S. implements plan to send Mexican asylum seekers to Guatemala

 The U.S. government says another reason for the reduction in border crossings is a separate program, known as the Migrant Protection Protocols, that has forced more than 56,000 non-Mexican migrants to wait in Mexico for their U.S. immigration court hearings.

-Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C.; Editing by Dan Grebler
+Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C., Jeff Abbott in Guatemala City and Diego Ore in Mexico City; Editing by Dan Grebler and Richard Chang